sventurkalj/GTAC/README.md

 ## Downstream analysis

 All downstream analysis was performed in R. We provide seven different sections of code used to assign clonal identities and use them for scATAC-seq analysis
-1) **01_Genotype_calling**: used to assign a genotype for each cell at each locus of interest
+- **01_Genotype_calling**: used to assign a genotype for each cell at each locus of interest;
-2) **02_ADO_estimation_in_cell_lines**: this section is used to estimate the rate of allelic drop-out (ADO) in cell lines known to be heterozygous mutant at loci of interest.
-The code in this section can be used to benchmark ADO rates for a given set of primers.
+- **02_ADO_estimation_in_cell_lines**: this section is used to estimate the rate of allelic drop-out (ADO) in cell lines known to be heterozygous mutant at loci of interest.
+The code in this section can be used to benchmark ADO rates for a given set of primers;
-3) **03_Genotype_integration**: once we have genotypes for each locus of interest, genotype information is merged across cells to assign each cell to a most likely clone and reconstruct clonal hierarchy
+- **03_Genotype_integration**: once we have genotypes for each locus of interest, genotype information is merged across cells to assign each cell to a most likely clone and reconstruct clonal hierarchy;
-4) **04_Integration_of_genotype_and_scATAC_data**: once the ArchR project is generated using the fragment file as input, clone information is added to the project metadata.
-Standard QC is performed to exclude low-quality cells or cells for which the clone could not be confidently assigned
+- **04_Integration_of_genotype_and_scATAC_data**: once the ArchR project is generated using the fragment file as input, clone information is added to the project metadata.
+Standard QC is performed to exclude low-quality cells or cells for which the clone could not be confidently assigned;
-5) **05_Dimensionality_reduction_peak_calling_cluster_assignment**: this section performs LSI, UMAP visualization, evaluation of gene activities, peak calling on chosen pseudobulk aggregates, TF motif accessibility across populations, and enrichment of marker peaks.
-This allows to confidently label cell populations in the dataset
+- **05_Dimensionality_reduction_peak_calling_cluster_assignment**: this section performs LSI, UMAP visualization, evaluation of gene activities, peak calling on chosen pseudobulk aggregates, TF motif accessibility across populations, and enrichment of marker peaks.
+This allows to confidently label cell populations in the dataset;
-6) **06_Downstream_clone-specific_differential_analysis**: most of this section analyses clone-specific chromatin accessibility: differential gene and motif accessibility, clone-specific dynamics of differentiation, variation of genomic elements in specific clones
+- **06_Downstream_clone-specific_differential_analysis**: most of this section analyses clone-specific chromatin accessibility: differential gene and motif accessibility, clone-specific dynamics of differentiation, variation of genomic elements in specific clones;
-7) **07_Projection_of_data_on_healthy_reference**: here, all the steps necessary for efficient mapping of data on a healthy reference are described.
+- **07_Projection_of_data_on_healthy_reference**: here, all the steps necessary for efficient mapping of data on a healthy reference are described;
+- **08_Plotting_projection_on_reference**: this is used to plot the query's features onto the reference UMAP space.

 ## Future developments